Collapse of Irrelevant Representations (CIR) Ensures Robust and Non-Disruptive LLM Unlearning: Unrelated Facts Disruption and Language Transfer

 When looking at Figure~\ref{fig:1_capitals}, one may wonder what it is about the prompt that causes the disruption/transfer.
 Maybe it is the usage of the word "is"?
 And does unlearning transfer to other languages?

 On Figure~\ref{fig:1_capitals_2} we show additional examples, and we can see that disruption happens also if we ask the questions differently, without using the word "is".
 We can also see that more distant facts are disrupted less, around 8\%.
-Still, 8\% is quite severe -- for example if we were to unlearn 100 facts, and their disruption was independent, then some random unrelated fact would suffer $\approx800\%$ disruption (recall loss increase).
-(But it would likely be less, because their disruption would not be independent.)

 We also see that there is some language transfer, but it is significant (about 50\%) only for languages with similar words ("ist", "es").
 In contrast, for Russian and Portuguese the transfer is quite weak, which would necessitate doing the unlearning in other languages too.
 This is consistent with a finding by \citet{jacques_thibodeau_but_2022} that unlearning (in his case, the ROME technique \citep{meng_locating_2023}) is quite specific to the exact tokens used (for example unlearning facts about "cheese", does not transfer to "fromage").